 “Honors Probation” is not listed on a student’s academic transcript.

 The minimum GPA required increases slightly at the end of each academic year as a student progresses through their undergraduate career.
-Depending on their academic level (based on entry/expected graduation date and not earned credits), Honors students must have earned the following GPAs by the end of the academic year:
+Depending on their academic level (based on entry to UConn and expected graduation date, but not earned credits), Honors students must have earned the following GPAs by the end of the academic year:

 - 3.000 GPA by the end of the FRESHMAN year (3 years remaining),

-- 3.150 GPA by the end of the SOPHOMORE year, and
+- 3.150 GPA by the end of the SOPHOMORE year (2 years remaining), and

 - 3.300 GPA by the end of the JUNIOR year (1 year remaining).